Brasme/usb_ch340_4x_relay_control/README.md

 I wrote it using Python 3.7.
 I did not put a big effort in making it pretty (a mix of gl

+# License
+Non at all

+Feel free to use this as you wish, but don't blame me for any bugs or credit me in any way :)

 # Usage
 Edit the file to choose the com port used - for me, the CH340 ended up with COM7